kheradmand/anime_public/README.md

 Anime is a framework and a prototype tool to infer high-level networking intents by mining the comonality among low-level forwarding behavior.

-For a high level overview of Anime you may checkout the following resource:
+For may checkout the following resource for more information about the work:
 - Automatic Inference of High-Level Network Intents by Mining Forwarding Patterns (SOSR'20)
     - [paper](http://kheradmand.web.illinois.edu/papers/anime-sosr20.pdf)
     - [slides](http://kheradmand.web.illinois.edu/slides/Anime_SOSR20_final.pdf)